mibur1/psy112/book/2_models/2_Regularization.md

 Even though both Ridge and Lasso limit the size of the coefficients, how they limit them is different — and this changes the behaviour of the models.

+- In Lasso regression (left plot), the constraint $\sum |\beta_j| \le t$ forms a diamond shape (or a "pointy" version in higher dimensions).
+Because of these sharp corners, Lasso often drives some coefficients exactly to zero — which is why Lasso can create sparse models (feature selection).

-- In Ridge regression, the constraint $\sum \beta_j^2 \le t$ forms a circular shape (or a sphere in higher dimensions).
+- In Ridge regression (right plot), the constraint $\sum \beta_j^2 \le t$ forms a circular shape (or a sphere in higher dimensions).
 This means that Ridge tends to shrink coefficients smoothly but rarely sets them exactly to zero.

-- In Lasso regression, the constraint $\sum |\beta_j| \le t$ forms a diamond shape (or a "pointy" version in higher dimensions).
-Because of these sharp corners, Lasso often drives some coefficients exactly to zero — which is why Lasso can create sparse models (feature selection).

 ```{figure} figures/Budget_LassoRidge.png
 :name: Budget Lasso vs Ridge Regression